☆ Marnie Scarlet ☆

 Just like Lucille, she’s a real trooper, certainly one of the hardest-working creatures on the club and cabaret scenes.

 Ms Scarlet left her Dutch village, fittingly named Monster, to settle in London back in 1996.
-After training as a pattern-cutter and designer at Demask, a latex-wear company, and Skin II, she soon appeared on the catwalks and stages as a model and a performer.
+After training as a pattern-cutter and designer at Demask, a latex-wear company, and later at Skin II, she soon appeared on the catwalks and stages as a model and a performer.
 She now designs for Libidex, again a latex/fetish company.

 Thanks to teaching herself all about make-up, she’s now a real pro at painting her face, a ritual she does daily.
 She even shops at Tesco wearing it.